turbot/steampipe-plugin-terraform/docs/index.md

 }
 ```

-Similarly, you can also define a list of GitLab and BitBucket URLs to search for the Terraform configuration files.
+Similarly, you can define a list of GitLab and BitBucket URLs to search for the Terraform configuration files.

 ```hcl
 connection "terraform" {